 Most business owners believe that missing calls is just a part of how things work.
 They record a simple voicemail message or set up an IVR system and believe that automation will handle all of their business calls.

-These options will work for you, just not well.
+These options will work for you — just not well.
 Most callers will not leave a voicemail, and IVR systems are known to frustrate callers and lead to missed calls and appointments